 Her impressive season led to new USWNT head coach Vlatko Andovoski selecting Bledsoe for her first national team camp with games against Sweden and Costa Rica possibly being the opponent Bledsoe faces in her first match with the US Soccer crest on her chest.

-‘It’s [being called up] something that I’ve always hoped for but didn’t really have a particular time frame just because it’s largely out of my control,’ Bledsoe said.
+‘It’s something that I’ve always hoped for but didn’t really have a particular time frame just because it’s largely out of my control,’ Bledsoe said.
 ‘Obviously, I was thankful with the new head coach he gave me a chance but there’s no way to ever know if and when you’ll get called in.’

 The national team call up is the cherry on top of a year to remember for Bledsoe.
 2019 consisted of winning two goalkeeper of the year awards, a W-League championship, spending time at one of the best academic institutions in America, and now finally getting to represent the World Cup-winning United States.